psirusteam/Chapter9HHS/03DescriptiveParameters.Rmd

 \widehat{\rho}_{xy} = \frac {\sum_{h=1}^{H}\sum_{i \in s_{1h}} \sum_{ k \in s_{hi}}  w_{hik} \ \left( y_{hik} - \widehat{\overline{Y}} \right) \left( x_{hik} - \widehat{\overline{X}} \right)} {\sqrt{\sum_{h=1}^{H}\sum_{i \in s_{1h}} \sum_{ k \in s_{hi}}  w_{hik} \ \left( y_{hik} - \widehat{\overline{Y}} \right)^2} \sqrt{\sum_{h=1}^{H}\sum_{i \in s_{1h}} \sum_{ k \in s_{hi}}  w_{hik} \ \left( x_{hik} - \widehat{\overline{X}} \right)^2}}
 $$

+Modern statistical software, such as R, provides functions to calculate weighted Pearson correlation coefficients directly.
+Tools like the `survey` package ensure that the correlations are estimated correctly, accounting for the survey design.
+This allows analysts to obtain accurate and meaningful measures of association.

 ## Percentiles and inequality measures

-Non-central location measures are helpful to determine location and spread of the data distribution beyond central values.
-Key non-central location measures include the quartiles and other quantiles or percentiles.
-As an example, the estimation of income percentiles in a given country may help define the onset of public policy.
-For example, a tax could be imposed on individuals in the top 10% of the income distribution, or transport subsidies could be provided to those in the bottom 15% of the income distribution.

-Quantile estimation is based on results related to weighted total estimators, by first estimating the population cumulative distribution function (CDF).
+Percentiles and quantiles are useful tools for analyzing the distribution of data beyond just the average.
+These measures divide data into segments to show how values are spread.
+For example, the 10th percentile indicates the value below which 10% of the data falls, while the median (50th percentile) divides the data into two equal halves.
+These measures help describe not only central tendencies but also the spread and variation within a dataset.
+For instance, identifying the top 10% of income earners might guide tax policy, while finding the bottom 15% could inform subsidy programs.
+The estimation of percentiles relies on the cumulative distribution function (CDF), which represents the proportion of the population with values less than or equal to a given number.
+Once the CDF is calculated using survey data and weights, percentiles and quantiles can be derived.
 The CDF for a variable $y$ in a finite population of size $N$ is defined as follows:

 $$
 F(t) = \frac{1}{N}\sum_{h=1}^{H}\sum_{i \in s_{1h}} \sum_{ k \in s_{hi}}  I(y_{hik} \leq t)